 Your blood is pumping harder.
 A cold sweat reaches your brow.
 You can’t sleep.
 You shouldn’t have stayed up late watching the most terrifying of Halloween specials.
 What were you thinking?
 Why did you do it?
 Why did you put on….

-Should I mention that when it comes to Halloween and Christmas specials I tend to use the randomizer on the Halloween/Christmas special Wiki pages to select what I watch?
+Should I mention that when it comes to Halloween and Christmas specials I tend to use the randomizer on the Halloween/Christmas special Fandom pages to select what I watch?
 Because otherwise I don’t think I’d ever be watching Disney Junior’s Fancy Nancy Halloween Special.

 Up until now, I didn’t even realize Fancy Nancy was a thing.
 It seems like you get what you pay for when it comes to Fancy Nancy.
 It’s a show about a girl named Nancy who likes her stuff fancy.
 This is really out of my wheelhouse.
 I am very much not a girly girl.
 I don’t care to have my stuff fancy.
 I am a simple schlub.